If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 This is a stress hormone in the brain that enhances attention.
 It is responsible for the fight or flight response.

 Your brain is always under maintenance and repair mode.
-Blood flowing into the mind brings oxygen and nutrients that help fuel its activities.
+Blood flowing into the brain brings oxygen and nutrients that help fuel its activities.

 Brain aging results from the formation of free radicals in the brain, which damage brain cells.
 Nootropics that boost choline production can help prevent this damage.